graezykev/ts-eslint-standard-js/steps.md

 };
 ```

-now lint it you'll find some errors but none related with react hooks.
+now lint it, and you'll find some errors, but none are related to React Hooks.

 ![alt text](image-6.png)

-edit the ESLint config:
+so you need to edit the ESLint config with 1 more line:

 ```diff
   ...compat.extends('plugin:react/recommended'),